ankitects/faqs/src/what-spaced-repetition-algorithm.md

 random “fuzz” to prevent cards that were introduced at the same time and given the same ratings from sticking together and always coming up for review on the same day.
-This fuzz appear on the interval buttons from 2.1.45+, but if you are using a previous version and you’re noticing a slight discrepancy between what you select and the intervals your cards actually get, this is probably the cause.
+This fuzz appear on the interval buttons from 2.1.45+, but not in previous versions, so if you are using a previous version and you’re noticing a slight discrepancy between what you select and the intervals your cards actually get, this is probably the cause.